Alaska Multi-Sport, Hiking, & Family Adventure Camping & Lodge Trips

 KENAI EXPLORER MULTI-SPORT / HIKING TOURS: ‘CAMP & CABIN’-BASED

 GET UP & GO!
-Dramatic scenery and wildlife are not the tour’s only attractions, however, as Kenai Explorer also includes fantastic daily hiking and multi-sport activities.
-Multi-sport highlights include a beautiful sea kayaking day trip in beautiful Kachemak Bay State Park.
-Bald eagles are all about, as are lolling sea otters; whales, bears and other mammals and sea birds are also frequently sighted.
-A Class IV whitewater rafting trip is another unforgettable and included tour highlight (or you can upgrade to a Class V trip for a small additional fee).
+Dramatic scenery and wildlife are not the tour’s only attractions, however, as Kenai Explorer also includes fantastic day hiking and multi-sport activities.
+Multi-sport highlights include a wild and scenic sea kayaking day trip along the coast and to islands in beautiful Resurrection Bay.
+Bald eagles are commonly seen, as are lolling sea otters.
+Whales, bears and other mammals and sea birds are also frequently sighted.
+An exciting Class IV whitewater rafting trip on Six Mile Creek is another unforgettable and included tour highlight (or you can upgrade to a longer, Class V trip for an additional fee).

-The hiking throughout this tour is especially good, with hikes alongside glaciers, through old growth rain forests, up to alpine lakes, and along beautiful beaches all part of the scheduled itinerary.
+The hiking throughout this tour is especially good, with hikes alongside glaciers, through old growth rain forests, up to alpine tundra, and along beautiful beaches all part of the scheduled itinerary.

-A six-hour glacier and wildlife-viewing cruise through the stunning fjordlands of Kenai Fjords National Park is a highly recommended, optional highlight.
-Deep-sea salmon and halibut fishing charters, and dogsled mushing on a helicopter-accessed glacier, are optionally available activities.
+A six-hour glacier, whale and wildlife-viewing cruise through the stunning fjordlands of Kenai Fjords National Park is a highly recommended, optional highlight.
+Deep-sea salmon and halibut fishing charters, and dogsled mushing on a helicopter-accessed glacier, are other, optionally available activities.

 You’ll be glad you chose the Kenai Explorer, a beautiful tour with exhilarating multi-sport adventure activities, hiking, and glacier and wildlife-viewing opportunities, in one of Alaska’s most diverse and attractive regions.
 Please join us!